rust-lang/rust/text/0000-argument-lifetimes.md

 be given in a `where` clause, which might be slightly more verbose.
 These are relatively rare, though, due to our type well-formedness rule.

-Otherwise, it's a bit hard to see drawbacks here: nothings is made more explicit or harder to determine, since the binding structure continues to be completely unambiguous; ergonomics and, arguably, learnability both improve.
+Otherwise, it's a bit hard to see drawbacks here: nothings is made less explicit or harder to determine, since the binding structure continues to be completely unambiguous; ergonomics and, arguably, learnability both improve.
 And signatures become less noisy and easier to read.